EdsonBueno/focus_detector/README.md

       onVisibilityGained: () {
         logger.i(
           'Visibility Gained.'
-          '\nIt means the widget is visible within your app.', );
+          '\nIt means the widget is now visible within your app.', );
       },
       onForegroundLost: () {
         logger.i(
           'Foreground Lost.'
-          '\nIt means, for example, that the user sent your app to the background by opening ' 'another app or turning off the device\'s screen while your ' 'widget was visible.',
+          '\nIt means, for example, that the user sent your app to the background by opening ' 'another app or turned off the device\'s screen while your ' 'widget was visible.',
         );
       },